As you have come to know and love it, Rush Limbaugh hosting the most listened to radio talk show in America.

 You know, it's very wise of you.

-You are you are very shrewd.
+You are very shrewd.

-I I I I should have thought about that myself.
+I should have thought about that myself.

 I just, you know, I generally don't think of myself.

-But you y that that that that's true.
+But that's true.

-I'm the one guy said I hope he fails.
+I'm the one guy said, I hope he fails.

-And everybody else had a cow.
+Everybody else had a cow.

-Oh no, you can't say that.
+Oh, no, you can't say that.

 Yes, I can, and I mean it.

-And that's what we want, and that's what we want out of a a candidate right now, Rush.
+And that's what we want, and that's what we want out of a candidate right now, Rush.

 It doesn't matter.

-Hey man, I d I I understand totally.
+Hey, man, I understand totally.

-Uh but people we're tired of the media picking our candidates.
+We're tired of the media picking our candidates.

 Yes.

-While we're out being destroyed and castigated, and not just us, but the country.
+And not just us, but the country.

 Anyway, that's great.

-And nothing against Brit Hume.
+And nothing against Britt Hume.

 Don't take it any wrong way, but she's right.

-Wasn't just Hume, it was everybody.
+It wasn't just Hume, it was everybody.

-I was the Everybody was just paranoid.
+Everybody was just paranoid.

-Oh, can't believe Limbos.
+Oh, can't believe Limbo.

-Oh my god, gosh, I wish he shut up.
+Gosh, I wish he'd shut up.

 This may well have been the most outrageous speech Obama has given.